black-parrot-hdk/pynq-image/README.md

     make BOARDS=Pynq-Z2 PREBUILT=<path to bionic.arm.<version>.img> PYNQ_SDIST=<path to pynq-<version>.tar.gz>
 ### Ultra96v2
-To build the image for PYNQ-Z2 go into `PYNQ/sdbuild` and run:
+To build the image for Ultra96v2 go into `PYNQ/sdbuild` and run:

     make BOARDDIR=<path to Ultra96-PYNQ submodule> PREBUILT=<path to bionic.aarch64.<version>.img> PYNQ_SDIST=<pynq-<version>.tar.gz>
+### ZC706
+To build the image for ZC706 go into `PYNQ/sdbuild` and run:

+    make BOARDDIR=<path to ZC706-PYNQ submodule> PREBUILT=<path to bionic.arm.<version>.img> PYNQ_SDIST=<path to pynq-<version>.tar.gz>

 ## Changing CMA size
 If you need to change the CMA memory size for allocating larger memories during benchmarks runs, you can change it at `PYNQ/sdbuild/boot/meta-pynq/recipes-kernel/linux/linux-xlnx/pynq.cfg` before running the build.
 The current CMA size is set to 256MB.